turingschool/frontend-lightning-talks/schedule-1906.md

 25. - Kirk Veitch : WTF Webpack?
 And why do I care?
 26. CSS Styleguides
 27. Pol: Linters - what, why, how, types?
-28. Take your `git` foo to the next level
+28. Elyse: Take your `git` foo to the next level
 29. Foster: Algorithms or die - top algorithms programmers should know
 30. Hacking the FE interview
 31. Noah: CSS Animations